Interstate 280 (New Jersey): Route description

 After crossing under more city streets, the roadway comes to exit 13, a left-side exit and entrance to and from the west accessing 1st Street and a ramp from the east to Orange Street.
-At this point, the total number of lanes on the road decreases from 10 to four and I-280 eastbound heads up and over the exit 13 ramps, rejoining the westbound lanes on a bridge over 1st Street, Orange Street, and NJ Transit's Newark Light Rail line.
+At this point, the total number of lanes on the road decreases from 10 to four, and I-280 eastbound heads up and over the exit 13 ramps, rejoining the westbound lanes on a bridge over 1st Street, Orange Street, and NJ Transit's Newark Light Rail line.
 As the road returns to surface level and begins to parallel NJ Transit's Morris & Essex Lines and Montclair-Boonton Line to the north, an unused bridge carries the western end of the 1954 section of freeway over the railroad to Orange Street east of Duryea Street.
 After this, I-280 passes under Clifton Avenue, which it has access to, and Nesbitt Street.
 It rises again to pass over Martin Luther King Boulevard, which is also has access to, Broad Street, and Route 21.
-Just after a large interchange with Route 21, I-280 crosses the Passaic River again on the six-lane William A. Stickel Memorial Bridge, a 125 ft vertical-lift bridge, into Harrison, Hudson County.
+Just after a large interchange with Route 21, I-280 crosses the Passaic River again on the six-lane William A. Stickel Memorial Bridge, a 125 ft vertical-lift bridge, briefly entering East Newark, Hudson County before it enters Harrison.

 I-280 continues to run just north of the railroad as a six-lane freeway through Harrison, reaching an interchange with CR 508.
 The road continues southeast through urban surroundings before turning east and passing to the north of a railroad yard, splitting from the railroad line as it runs into Kearny and enters the New Jersey Meadowlands.
 At the final interchange with CR 508, I-280 has access to the Holland Tunnel via Route 7, US 1/9 Truck, and Route 139.
-Past CR 508, the freeway narrows to four lanes and comes to the toll plaza for the New Jersey Turnpike (Interstate 95) at exit 15W, at which point I-280 ends.
-Full access is provided with the Western Spur of the New Jersey Turnpike, which carries through I-95 traffic; ramps to and from the north on the Eastern Spur of the New Jersey Turnpike allow for access to the Lincoln Tunnel via Route 495.
+Past CR 508, the freeway narrows to four lanes and comes to the toll plaza for the New Jersey Turnpike (I-95) at exit 15W, at which point I-280 ends.
+Full access is provided with the turnpike's Western Spur, which carries through I-95 traffic; ramps to and from the north on the Eastern Spur allow for access to the Lincoln Tunnel via Route 495.